FileFighter/filefighter.github.io/wiki/3_wiki.md

 ### 2.1 Vision
 FileFighter is an easy to use and even easier to setup home NAS.
-"NAS" stands for "Network-Attachted-Storage", commonly known NAS are applications like [Dropbox](https://www.dropbox.com/){:target="_blank"} and [Nextcloud](https://nextcloud.com/){:target="_blank"}.
+"NAS" stands for "Network-Attached-Storage", commonly known NAS are applications like [Dropbox](https://www.dropbox.com/){:target="_blank"} and [Nextcloud](https://nextcloud.com/){:target="_blank"}.
 We want to provide a stable storage solution for each house hold.
 Our solution is developed with families in mind, which want to use their own NAS, but are afraid of technical as well as security issues.

 We are upset about Dropbrox / Google Drive and all other large free services logging all our Data.
 Therefore, we will create our own.
 Luckily you don't have to do the same.
 You can easily use our software and set up your own instance of the FileFighter-Cloud!
-Because out application will be opensource only, you can checkout our code.
+Because out application will be open source only, you can checkout our code.
 You will see that we removed all kinds of data-collecting or spying software from dependencies and of course our own code.
 We will guarantee that no data will collected by us or other companies.
 You can enjoy the absolute control about your files as you choose where the servers will be running, and where the files will be stored.
 You could even run everything on a [Raspberry Pi](https://www.raspberrypi.org/){:target="_blank"} in your local network.
-Talking about security, all of your files will be only accessable with a password.
+Talking about security, all of your files will be only accessible with a password.

 ### 2.2 Use Case Diagram